kwoolaid725/cr-rankings-etl-onprem/README.md

 ## Project Overview

+The implementation of the ETL process streamlined the daily spending time of about 10 engineers from a combined 5+ hours to merely 10 minutes for a single person (who only needs to click a macro button in Excel VBA).
+Every step of this end-to-end pipeline has been initiated and developed by me.

 <!-- Engineers have daily responsibilities to check the Consumer Reports
 website for any changes within the home appliance product categories they are in charge of.
 There are 43 product categories to be checked by about 10 engineers everyday.